amharfm/percymon-gen7/README.md

 # Why Pokemon?

-Because one day my older brother brought me to see a pokemon movie
+Because once my older brother brought me to see a pokemon movie